intellectif-llc/polyglotas/database-schema.md

 ## process_user_activity

 ### Description

-A comprehensive function that acts as the main entry point for processing user activity within a lesson.
-It handles different activity types (pronunciation, dictation, chat), records attempts, calculates and awards various points bonuses (streaks, first-try, accuracy, comeback), updates user progress at the word, phrase, and activity level, and triggers checks for unit and level completion.
+A comprehensive function that acts as the main entry point for processing all user activity within a lesson.
+On the first user activity of the day, it calls the handle_user_streak function to award a daily streak bonus.
+It then handles different activity types ('pronunciation', 'dictation', 'chat'), records attempts, calculates and awards various points bonuses (first-try, accuracy, comeback), updates user progress at the word, phrase, and activity level, and triggers checks for unit completion.

 ### Parameters
 profile_id_param (uuid): The user's profile ID.

 lesson_id_param (integer): The lesson ID.